marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 <br>

-You can use this <a href="https://copyright.ubc.ca/creative-commons/" target="_blank">UBC Library Copyright page </a>  to decide what license to use with your dataset.
-We recommend **CC-BY or CC-0** license for your data.
+You can use <a href="https://copyright.ubc.ca/creative-commons/" target="_blank">UBC Library Copyright page </a>  to decide what license to use with your dataset.
+We recommend **CC-BY or CC-0** license.
 {: .note }

 <br>